 Organic Agriculture

-Rarely to be seen or heard ten or fifteen years ago, no one can be ignorant of the existence of Organic Farming now.
+Although it was rarely to be seen or heard twenty years ago, no one can be ignorant of the existence of Organic farming and horticulture and Biodynamic produce (Demeter) now.
 Every supermarket is increasing its shelf space dedicated to organic produce.
+Health shops and health food shops abound and it usually seems to be those shelves that empty first.
+Even restaurants are catching up.
 There is almost no food or drink commodity that cannot be obtained in organic form.
-The price is a little higher than ‘chemical’ food, but the quality, flavour and health of the food bears no comparison.
+The price is a little higher than ‘chemical food‘, but the quality, flavour and health of the food bears no comparison.

-Organic agriculture farms in as sustainable and environmentally-friendly fashion as it can.
-It is still developing ‘new’ methods of keeping up production without damaging our environment.
+Organic agriculture and horticulture are carried out in as sustainable and environmentally-friendly fashion as reasonably possible.
+‘New’ methods of keeping up production without damaging our environment are constantly being devised.
 Organic farming is expanding in response to popular demand.

-Organic livestock farming uses natural medicine, wherever possible, and maintains very high welfare standards for its animals.
+Organic livestock farming uses natural medicine, wherever possible, and maintains very high welfare standards for its animals, when subscribing to Soil Association or BDAA standards.

-Organic farming commonly utilises homeopathy (homeopathic treatment) for its animals - also herbs (herbal medicine).
+Organic farming commonly utilises homeopathy (homeopathic treatment) for its animals – also herbs (herbal medicine) and anthroposophical medicine.

 Sources of information and details of producers and retailers can be obtained from: